arouyan/lakeFS/docs/integrations/airbyte.md

 connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.

 ## Use-cases
-You can leverage lakeFS ACID guarantees and [CI/CD capabilities](../usecases/ci.md) when ingesting data to S3 using lakeFS:
+You can leverage lakeFS ACID guarantees and [CI/CD capabilities](../usecases/ci.md){: .button-clickable} when ingesting data to S3 using lakeFS:

 1. Consolidate many data source into a single branch and expose them to the consumers simultaneously when merging to the `main` branch.
-1. Test the incoming data for breaking schema changes, using [lakeFS hooks](../setup/hooks.md).
+1. Test the incoming data for breaking schema changes, using [lakeFS hooks](../setup/hooks.md){: .button-clickable}.
 1. Avoid having consumers reading partial data from connectors which failed half-way through the sync operation.
 1. Experiment with ingested data before exposing it.

 ## S3 Connector
-lakeFS exposes an [S3 Gateway](../understand/architecture.md#s3-gateway) that enables applications to communicate with lakeFS the same way they would with Amazon S3.
+lakeFS exposes an [S3 Gateway](../understand/architecture.md#s3-gateway){: .button-clickable} that enables applications to communicate with lakeFS the same way they would with Amazon S3.
-You can use Airbyte's [S3 Destination](https://airbyte.io/destinations/s3) for uploading the data to lakeFS.
+You can use Airbyte's [S3 Destination](https://airbyte.io/destinations/s3){: .button-clickable} for uploading the data to lakeFS.

 ### Configuring lakeFS using the connector
 Set the following parameters when creating a new Destination of type S3: